devth/devth.github.com/_posts/2015-01-30-beautiful-constraint.md

 ---

-The freedom to do anything you wish is rarely a good thing, whether you're an experienced developer or a 2-year-old child.
+The freedom to do anything you wish is rarely a good thing, whether you're an experienced engineer or a 2-year-old child.
 Our interests and desires are too diverse and of varying merit to actually produce anything good without constraint.
 That's not to say freedom is intrinsically bad: sometimes we are able to choose the right constraints ourselves; other times they are chosen for